 A government facility security clearance (FCL) is provided to a defense contractor as a result of a federal government contract requiring performance on a classified effort.
 If your company does not possess the requisite facility clearance, you can end up being disqualified for the award.

 In other situations, the government may deny your security clearance.
 An appeal may be in order if there are sufficient grounds.
 Our security clearance lawyers can help you with how to get a security clearance.
-At Watson & Associates, LLC, our lawyers provide a wide range of legal services to help clients to obtain their facility clearance and to advise them about their obligations.
+At Watson & Associates, LLC, our security clearance lawyers provide a wide range of legal services to help clients to obtain their facility clearance and to advise them about their obligations.

-Our security clearance lawyers are immediately available to help individuals and government contractors by providing guidance and help them through the entire security application process.
+Our security clearance attorneys are immediately available to help individuals and government contractors by providing guidance and help them through the entire security application process.
 We also represent clients in the revocation and appeals process.
 Our legal services include:

 - Secret Clearance Applications